Conferences & Events

 The Brothers of Excellence Conference will provide college Men of Color with the knowledge and community connections to:

-• Identify a social issue that impacts Men of Color.
+• Identify social issues that impact Men of Color

 • Explore their civic leadership roles in connection with their multiple identities.